Project Director (2010-2014) of Ford Foundation-funded study to examine the functioning of the lower courts in India

 Research Fellow, Institute for Legal Studies, University of Wisconsin Law School, 2000-01

 Jayanth Krishnan is the Charles L. Whistler Faculty Fellow and Professor of Law at the Indiana University Maurer School of Law.
 He teaches courses in property, comparative law, and immigration.
-In 2012, he received the Indiana University Trustees' Teaching Award.
+In 2015, he received the Law School's highest teaching honor, the Leon Wallace Teaching Award, and in 2012, he earned the Indiana University Trustees' Teaching Award.
 He was named director of Indiana Law's Center on the Global Legal Profession in 2014.

 Krishnan's academic research focuses on the legal profession, the behavior of lawyers, law-and-globalization, and legal education, with a special emphasis on how these areas intersect in India.
 He has written extensively on these subjects and his work has appeared in both highly reputed law reviews and peer-reviewed journals.

-—Serving as project director for a $261,000 Ford Foundation study on the lower courts in India (2010-2013).
-In this capacity, he leads a research team composed of three Indian organizations: National Centre for Advocacy Studies (NCAS), Centre for Social Justice (CSJ), and Jagori Grameen (JG), assessing economic and social-rights claims of litigants.
-(The NCAS is the recipient of the Ford grant, and CSJ and JG are sub-grantees.)
+—Serving as project director for a $261,000 Ford Foundation study on the lower courts in India (2010-2014).
+In this capacity, he led a research team composed of three Indian organizations: National Centre for Advocacy Studies (NCAS), Centre for Social Justice (CSJ), and Jagori Grameen (JG), assessing economic and social-rights claims of litigants.
+(The NCAS was the recipient of the Ford grant, and CSJ and JG were sub-grantees.)

 —Fundraising for Indiana University's Milton Stewart Fellows internship program, which places first- and second-year law students in various legal professions sectors in different countries, including India